duboff/duboff.github.io/readme.md

 ## Other

-## [Chartered Financial Analyst](https://www.cfainstitute.org) - Passed all 3 on levels of exams on first try
+* [Chartered Financial Analyst](https://www.cfainstitute.org) - Passed all 3 on levels of exams on first try

-Spoke at Europe's largest tech meetup.
-My talk was named 'When the startup is you' which tackled the ups & downs about starting a new venture.

-## [Ruconomics](http://www.ruconomics.com/) - Authored a popular 'economics for the masses' blog in Russian and was invited to write columns for several major media outlets.
+* [Ruconomics](http://www.ruconomics.com/) - Authored a popular 'economics for the masses' blog in Russian and was invited to write columns for several major media outlets.

-## [Fhellow](https://github.com/duboff/fhellow) - 2nd Place on Makers Academy Hackathon after only 10 weeks of training.
+* [Fhellow](https://github.com/duboff/fhellow) - 2nd Place on Makers Academy Hackathon after only 10 weeks of training.

-## [edX](https://s3.amazonaws.com/verify.edx.org/downloads/d20e82d7d84140c6a0a444a38447f48a/Certificate.pdf) - Introduction to Computer Science and Programming (using Python) at MIT earning 92% final grade.
+* [edX](https://s3.amazonaws.com/verify.edx.org/downloads/d20e82d7d84140c6a0a444a38447f48a/Certificate.pdf) - Introduction to Computer Science and Programming (using Python) at MIT earning 92% final grade.

+## Keen to learn
+I am very aware I am only in the beginning of my coding adventure and there is a lot more to learn.
+Here is a wish-list of things I would like to understand better (or at all in some cases).
+This is an incomplete, unordered list and I do realise it may take quite a long time:

+* Node.js
+* Functional languages: Clojure or Erlang
+* Statically typed languages: Scala, C# or Go
+* Front-end frameworks: Angular.js or Ember.js
+* NoSQL: MongoDB, Redis